mosche/finatra-composition-proxy/README.markdown

 ### The execution plan

-The *properties* query is first parsed into a properties tree.
-This tree is then transformed into an optimized version, the *execution plan*.
+Based on a properties tree an optimized *execution plan* is generated according to the following optimizations:

-When building the execution plan, two rather simple optimizations are taken into account:

-1. Whenever nested relations in the tree are using the same Id extractor  as their parent relation, such relations are moved upwards in the graph to increase parallelism during execution.
+1. Whenever nested relations in the tree are using the same *Id extractor* as their parent relation, such relations are moved upwards in the graph to increase parallelism during execution.
    Therefore relations must be invariant on the id.
-That will say applying the Id extractor on the relation result(s) will produce the same Id again.
+That will say applying the *Id extractor* on the relation result(s) will produce the same Id again.
    If this is not the case for a particular relation it must be marked with the execution hint *NonBijective*.

 2. Once subtrees are sorted according to their depth, execution can later be split into two phases:
-   From the flattest to the deepest subtree all available Ids are collected first.
+   From the flattest to the deepest subtree all available Ids for a *relation source* are collected first - even accross multiple levels in the tree.
-   Afterwards, depth first from the deepest to the flattest subtree (again respecting the two phases for following subtrees), a batch source executor will load the data for all collected Ids.
+   Afterwards, depth first from the deepest to the flattest subtree (again respecting the two phases for following subtrees), the *batch source executor* will load the data for all collected Ids.
    As relations trees tend to be highly unbalanced this simple execution strategy works really well.